andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

+class: middle

+#### In the I'm Being Serious Department

-I want you to become Language Addicts
+## Become Language Addicts

 Internalize your domain!

-Language Zealots?
+???

 If there's one thing that DDD tells us, it's to pay attention to the language, and the organization will follow.

 ---

-Yoda gif
+background-image: url(/images/yoda.jpg)

 ---

+class: middle center

-## Elixir time!
+# Elixir time! 💁‍🙋‍♂️

----

-OK so back to that question - how to properly use Phoenix contexts?

----

-A context is a self-contained system.
-A module!

-> Quote from Context docs

----

-Let's start by looking at our Inspection context:

 ---

 class: background-color-code

 ### Contexts can expose domain entities